stephanzwicknagl/viasp/docs/viasp/commandline.rst

 Clingraph
 *********

-viASP can include clingraph visualizations in the frontend.
+viASP can integrate clingraph visualizations.
 To do so, pass the path to a separte visualization program as an argument.

 .. code-block:: bash